g-plus-theworld/mage-ad-guide/README.md

 ### The .keytab File
 To produce this file you need to have Kerberos installed on your system.
 I use Red Hat, but the Debian/Ubuntu version of these commands are also used
 when we are setting up Mage.ai to use the tickets we generate here.
+I will be using an example account name here: "svc-mage".

 1. Install Kerberos on your host system.
   `dnf install -y krb5-workstation`